 Something substantial is large in size, number, or amount: If you want to say someone spent a lot of money without being too specific, you could say they spent a substantial amount of money.

-The adjective substantial descends derives from the Latin substantia "substance," which means "stuff."
+The adjective substantial derives from the Latin substantia "substance," which means "stuff."
 A substantial meal is large enough to satisfy hunger.
 A substantial structure is strongly made or built.
 And a substantial man possesses wealth and property.
 Related to this last sense, "a man of substance" refers to a wealthy man with property.